Good Maharaja Square: Name

 The monument dedicated to Digvijaysinhji Ranjitsinhji Jadeja.

 The Good Maharaja Square (Polish: Skwer Dobrego Maharadży) was named after Digvijaysinhji Ranjitsinhji Jadeja, the Maharaja Jam Sahib of Nawanagar State in modern-day India.

-During the World War II, he invited 5,000 Polish refugees fleeing from the Soviet Union to settle within his state, and housed around one thousand orphaned children.
+Jadeja is personally credited for saving around a thousand Polish orphans between 1942 and 1946, following the Invasion of Poland.
 He also convinced several other Indian rulers to contribute to the efforts.
 As such, he is referred to in Poland as the Good Maharaja (Polish: Dobry Maharadża).

 The name was officially given on 31 May 2012.
 It was chosen, due to the square's proximity to the nearby school, which in 1991 housed the first reunion of the Polish children refugees from India.
 The name was proposed to honour the request made by Digvijaysinhji Ranjitsinhji Jadeja, to have one of streets in Warsaw named after himself.

 It is also alternatively referred to as the Opacz Park (Polish: Park Opaczewski), after the nearby Opaczewska Street (Polish: Ulica Opaczewska; lit.
 Opacz Street).
 It in turn was named after Opacz Wielka, a neighbourhood located to the south.

 In 2021, a neighbouring garden square at the intersection of Opaczewska and Białobrzeska Streets, was named the Angel Land Square (Polish: Skwer Ziemi Aniołów).
 The name came from Angyalföld, a neighbourhood in the 13th district of Budapest, Hungary, which has a cooperation partnership with Ochota since 1993.
 It was also done in gratitude to one of garden squares in the 13th district of Budapest, being named Ochota Park in 2019.

 History

-On 8 September 1939, during the siege of Warsaw, Polish Armed Forces have constructed a barricade at the intersection of Opaczewska and Grójecka Streets, next to the current park.
+On 8 September 1939, during the siege of Warsaw, Polish Armed Forces constructed a barricade at the intersection of Opaczewska and Grójecka Streets, next to the current park.
 It was used as defensive position in the fight against the German Wehrmacht.
 It was commemorated with a monument, designed by Julian Pałka, and unveiled at the location on 12 September 1979.

 The garden square was renovated in the 1990s.
 It received its name on 31 May 2012.
 On 31 October 2014, near the intersection of Białobrzeska and Opaczewska Streets, was unveiled a marble monument dedicated to the square namesake, Digvijaysinhji Ranjitsinhji Jadeja, nicknamed the Good Maharaja.
 It was designed by Marek Moderau.

 On 21 August 2024, the square was visited by Narendra Modi, the Prime Minister of India, who laid flowers in front of the monument of Good Maharaja.